 Well, after drawing some faces with that, I decided to take an actual class on how to draw facial features to see the techniques in action and to dive more in-depth into portrait drawing.

-The class is another online drawing class on Craftsy, which means that I’ve been able to take it at my own pace, from the comfort of my own home.
+The class is another online drawing class on Bluprint, which means that I’ve been able to take it at my own pace, from the comfort of my own home.
+As before, this post was sponsored by Bluprint (formerly Craftsy); all opinions expressed are my own.

 He SO knows his stuff!